-If you’re a frequent Twitter user, you may have encountered the error message “Something went wrong.
+If you often use Twitter, you might have seen this annoying message: “Something went wrong.
 Try reloading.”
-This error message can be frustrating and prevent you from performing various actions on the platform, such as posting a tweet or following another user.
-This article will explain what the error means on Twitter, the possible causes, and how to fix it when using Chrome or the Twitter app on a smartphone or tablet.
+It can stop you from tweeting or following someone.
+This guide will tell you what this error means on Twitter, why it happens, and how to fix it whether you’re using Chrome or the Twitter app on your phone or tablet.

 Also see: Why does Twitter say “Something went wrong, but don’t fret”?